SSTA

 qualifying matches have been played.
 Should the number of qualifying matches be

-an odd number then it will be rounded–up to the next whole number.
+an odd number then it will be rounded–up to the next

-19. Results of matches
+19. Results of

-A score-sheet, signed by both Captains, must be posted
+A score-sheet, signed by both

-or faxed to the Recording Officer; by
+to the Recording Officer; by 10am on Tuesday.
+The Captain of the WINNING

 20. Tennis balls

-Six (6) new balls of a make approved by the
+Four (4) new balls of a make

-Association shall be provided by the HOME TEAM.
+TEAM.
 This applies to ALL court

 surfaces.
-Unbranded balls are not
+Unbranded balls are not to be used.

-FINALS: For Semi-Finals and
+FINALS: For Semi-Finals and Finals, the HOME team

 21. Referees